 Example of Testing the Waters

-As of summer 2022, the company was projected to IPO by end of year, using the interim period to adjust their valuation and their path forward, given the competition in the space.
+Thanks to taking this step, the company was projected to IPO by the end of 2022, using the interim period to adjust their valuation and their path forward, given the competition in the space.

 To sum it up, testing the waters allows companies to see what investors say, answer questions, and potentially identify areas of weakness that could be strengthened.